-- GAA adoption is expected in 2021 and requires a significant attention on the capacitance reduction to maintain performance scaling target. - Slow-down in pitch scaling tackled with design technology co-optimization enables the SoC area reduction where this might require process-related dimension control is necessary besides lithography. - We identified that 3D integration is needed beyond 2027.
-Thermal is becoming a significant challenge in 3D adoption and needs to revisit the architecture get back the performance scaling through parallelization. - We identified that significant reduction of defectivity level as well as careful split of technology and architecture across tiers are required to maximize the adoptability of 3D. - Emerging memories is likely to become a potential alternative to SRAM-based and/or eDRAM cache applications, probably around 2021.
+- GAA is expected to become a mainstream device in 2025 with early introduction in 2022 and requires a significant attention on the capacitance reduction to maintain performance scaling target. - Slow-down in pitch scaling tackled with design technology co-optimization enables the SoC area reduction where this might require process-related dimension control is necessary besides lithography. - We identified that 3D integration is needed beyond 2028.
+Thermal is becoming a significant challenge in 3D adoption and needs to revisit the architecture get back the performance scaling through parallelization. - We identified that significant reduction of defectivity level as well as careful split of technology and architecture across tiers are required to maximize the adoptability of 3D. - Emerging memories is likely to become a potential alternative to SRAM-based and/or eDRAM cache applications, probably around 2022.